 If you struggle to fall asleep, wake up during the night, or feel exhausted even after 7–8 hours in bed, your sleep hygiene may need attention.

 Sleep hygiene refers to the daily habits, routines, and environmental factors that influence sleep quality.
-According to the Centers for Disease Control (CDC) and Prevention, nearly one in three U.S. adults does not get enough sleep.
+According to the Centers for Disease Control and Prevention (CDC), nearly one in three U.S. adults does not get enough sleep.
 Research from the Mayo Clinic and Harvard Health Publishing confirms that consistent routines and small lifestyle adjustments can dramatically improve sleep quality.

 The good news?
 Better sleep isn’t complicated.
 It’s built through simple, repeatable habits.